sandialabs/pecos/documentation/qc_tests.rst

 Pecos includes several built in quality control tests.
 When a test fails, information is stored in a summary table.
 This information can be saved to a file, database, or included in reports.
-Quality controls tests fall into seven categories:
+Quality controls tests fall into eight categories:

 * Timestamp
 * Missing data